nathan005/audiobooks/README.md

 > ex: Chapter 01 - The Beginning, Chapter 01b - The Beginning

-_Will make the 2 files, 01... and 01b... into 1 chapter with the title: Chapter 01 - The Beginning_
+_Will make the 2 files above, 01... and 01b... into 1 chapter with the title: 1.
+The Beginning_

 * The script will merge these tracks only if the metadata title is the same, besides the trailing character

 * I would reccomend https://metaz.io if you need to edit metadata

+* The script is set to remove "Chapter " and output the chapter number followed by a period.
+I find this easier to read since I know the number is a chapter number

 ## Options
 There are 5 options, plus quit